marcroelans/powerjs/README.md

 Powerjs comes as an UMD library, so you have a few options to start using it.

-Attach the library as a Object to the window `Power`:
+Attach the library as an bbject to the window `Power`:
 `<script src="power.js"></script>`

 Via import: